finbourne/lusid-sdk-java/sdk/docs/ReconciliationsApi.md

     ReconciliationsApi apiInstance = new ReconciliationsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the reconciliation
     String code = "code_example"; // String | The code of the reconciliation
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the reconciliation runs.
 Defaults to the current LUSID   system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the reconciliation runs.
 Defaults to returning the latest version   of each run if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing reconciliation runs; this   value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt   and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 For example, to filter on the run date, specify \"Date eq 10/03/2018\".
 For more information about filtering   results, see https://support.lusid.com/knowledgebase/article/KA-01914. try {
-      PagedResourceListOfReconciliationRun result = apiInstance.listReconciliationRuns(scope, code, effectiveAt, asAt, page, start, limit, filter);
+      PagedResourceListOfReconciliationRun result = apiInstance.listReconciliationRuns(scope, code)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .page(page)
+            .start(start)
+            .limit(limit)
+            .filter(filter)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ReconciliationsApi#listReconciliationRuns");